 International students are eligible to apply for a Post-Graduation Work Permit that is valid from 8 months to up to three (3) years, depending on the duration of the academic program successfully completed.
-Please be advised that a small number of programs at the College (B412, Analytics for Business Decision-Making; B413, Digital Media Marketing; and T402 Health Informatics) may not be eligible for a Post Graduate Work Permit due to the higher % of online delivery in the program as specified in letters of acceptance.
-Please check with Citizenship & Immigration Canada (CIC) to confirm eligibility.
+Please check with the IRCC (formerly CIC) to confirm eligibility.
 For more information, please visit http://www.cic.gc.ca/english/study/work-postgrad.asp

 If you're an international student who wishes to apply for the Post-Graduation Work Permit you must: